 The irony was that, when compared to the results-oriented Americans, the Asians were the ones who were winning.
 Now, U.S. sports psychologists are teaching our athletes to think along similar lines.”

-Everything will eventually turn out beautifully for you.
-Truly.
+In some mysterious way, everything will turn out beautifully for you.

-Therefore, do not be afraid if you do not reach goals.
+Therefore, do not be afraid of whether you reach your concrete goals.

-By doing this, the journey of life becomes more joyful, and you may even travel beyond your original goals.
+And you may even travel well beyond your original goals.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.

 All content on this website is Creative Commons CC0 license -- No Rights Reserved.
 Feel free to use or repurpose it however you like!